 Boom!
 Your leftover pizza is nicely reheated pizza in a pan.

-Now suppose that you arrive home with a full-day hustle at your job.
-Now you are extremely hungry.
-Suddenly you remember that there are two slices of pizzas from yesterday’s dinner in your fridge.
+Now suppose that you arrive home with a full-day hustle at your job and you are extremely hungry.
+Suddenly you remember those leftover slices of pizzas from yesterday’s dinner.
 You are so hungry that you are about to eat it until you realize that.
 I should at least microwave it.
 This way, it won’t be unhealthy to eat a cheesy cold pizza.

 So, you microwave the cold pizzas for almost 30-40 secs, which are very difficult to wait.
 But you manage somehow.
 Now right after 30-40 secs, you have a hot, tempting pizza in front of you.
 So, you pick it up, bring it near to your mouth.
 Ahhh!
 It smells and looks the same as a light night.